 Firefighters serving on the Saint Clair Fire Department are paid on-call volunteers.
-Members are paid a set amount based on qualifications, rank, etc. per call they respond to.
+Members are paid a set amount per call they attend based on qualifications, rank, etc.

 As a firefighter candidate, you will be required to complete an initial on the job training process including department knowledge, policies, procedures, apparatus and equipment knowledge, etc.

 Upon successful completion of the initial candidate training process you will be registered for the Saint Clair County Fire Chief's Association Fire Academy and a medical program based on the department's needs and your interest.
 The cost of these training programs will be paid by the Department.

 When the Probationary Firefighter successfully graduates from the fire academy, obtains a medical license, and completes all necessary training and knowledge requirements established by the Fire Chief the "probie" may obtain full firefighter status.

 The selection process begins when you decide you would like to serve your community in a unique, challenging, and exciting way.